 - Participate in our Mentoring scheme

-- Receive a monthly newsletter which will keep you up-to-date with WLA activities (and information about any committees you may choose to join) and what's going on in the WLAN industry
+- Receive a monthly newsletter which will keep you up-to-date with WLA activities and events and select news items about wha i's going on in the WLAN industry

 You can easily join the WLA through our sign-up page

-A6.
+A11.
 Joining is easy and quick!
-Simply complete and submit our sign-up form and start making a difference today!
+Simply complete and submit our sign-up form and start making new friends today!

-A7.
-WLAN professionals may contribute by joining one of the committees that keep the WLA running, including the Standards Committee that has been formed to define WLA best-practice standards for wireless LAN design.
+A12.
+WLAN professionals may contribute by joining one of the committees that keep the WLA running.

 We are always looking for volunteers... and for new ideas!

 A13.
 Absolutely not, however, we do encourage activity within the association for your and others' benefit, but you can be as active as you choose.

 It is a great place to make friends in the industry and to network.

 We offer opportunities to associate with other members and have fun (working on projects, etc.).